khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 | Tip alert | To educate the user about new or unused features, and other useful information. |
 | Success alert | To reaffirm to the user that a prior action they have taken, often in a different location within the application, has been accepted by the system. |

+### Actionable

+Alerts are ideally actionable depending on the context.
+This makes sure the user's experience towards resolving for example an error alert is logical and easy.

 ### Dismissal

 Alerts may contain a dismiss action, as well as an additional action button, depending on the use case.